Hello, Weekend Freewriters.

 Okay, here is the third one

-Prompt: the knock on the door
+Prompt: a fish on the table

 - Write 5 more minutes wherever the story will take you.